rmiyazaki6499/django-app/README.md

 $ git clone https://github.com/rmiyazaki6499/django-app.git
 ```

-- Go into the project directory and build and run the container with:
+- Go into the project directory to build and run the container with:

 ```
 $ cd django-app/